enel-gdh-educational/katacoda-scenarios/fundamentals-of-linux/fundamentals-of-linux-switch-between-users/switch.md

 You could list the content of /root folder using su and then entering root password (p0)

-`su -c ls root `
+`su -c "ls /root" root `

 ##### Exercise
 ________

 1. Switch to user U3 (password p3)
 2. List available commands for U3
-3. List the content of /home/U1 folder
+3. List the content of /root folder

 ##### Exercise
 ________

 1. Switch to user U4 (password p4)
 2. List available commands for U4
-3. List the content of /home/U2 folder
+3. List the content of /root folder